louiskwt/lexilogic-web/README.md

 I welcome any contributions to make this app better.
 Currently, the app can be improved by the following:

-- increased test coverage
+- add more tests to increase test coverage
-- better documentation
+- help documenting the code

 ## License

 This project is licensed under the terms of the MIT license.

+You can feel free to use the code or adapt it.